bbc/newslabs-newsQuery/README.md

 http://bbc.apiportal.apigee.com

-Initially this is a very limited implmentation; an MVP that exposes the most useful core functionality, with the intent to extend it over time.
+Initially this is a very limited implementation; an MVP that exposes the most useful core functionality, with the intent to extend it over time.

 ## API documentation